grizzthedj/ansinetes/README.md

 2. In the `group_vars/lab` file

-Create a file called `lab` in the `group_vars` directory, and add the following content(substituting XXX with the desired internal or "Real" IP addresses:
+Create a file called `lab` in the `group_vars` directory, and add the following content(substituting XXX with the desired internal or "Real" IP addresses).
+Also, add the IP's for primary and secondary nameservers.
 ```
 kubernetes_master_ip: 10.XXX.XXX.XXX
 kubernetes_minion_1_ip: 10.XXX.XXX.XXX